Mapkathon2026-UseOSM/lga-osm-extractor/README.md

   plus `app.py`'s consuming side: a background-thread extraction with a `st.status()`-based live checklist, retry counters, and a post-extraction summary table.

+- **Results persistence across Streamlit reruns** — `app.py`'s
+  extraction-results section (map, summary, download button) is now stored in `st.session_state` and rendered inside an `st.fragment`, fixing a real bug: clicking the Download button itself triggers a Streamlit script rerun (as any widget interaction does), and since the results section previously only rendered inside `if submitted:` — true only for the exact run the form's submit click caused — clicking Download made the whole results section, including the download button itself, disappear on the very next rerun.
+Requires `streamlit>=1.37` (`st.fragment`'s stable, non-experimental name), the dependency floor was bumped from `>=1.32` alongside this fix, `>=1.32` would still technically satisfy the old constraint on an install where `st.fragment` doesn't exist yet.

 - **kepler.gl preview map helper and credential hygiene** —
   `visualize.py`'s `build_preview_map()` and `_strip_mapbox_token()`: